Victoria Spivey: Retirement and comeback (1950s–1960s)

+Spivey Records

 In 1961, Spivey and the jazz and blues historian Len Kunstadt launched Spivey Records, a low-budget label dedicated to blues, jazz, and related music, prolifically recording established artists, including Sippie Wallace, Lucille Hegamin, Otis Rush, Otis Spann, Willie Dixon, Roosevelt Sykes, Big Joe Turner, Buddy Tate, and Hannah Sylvester, and also newer artists, including Luther Johnson, Brenda Bell, Washboard Doc, Bill Dicey, Robert Ross, Sugar Blue, Paul Oscher, Danny Russo, and Larry Johnson.

+The Blues Hall of Fame notes that Spivey Records played an important role in preserving the work of older blues musicians during a period when opportunities for them were limited.
+The label also provided recording experience for younger artists, including Bob Dylan, helping connect different generations of blues performers.

+Spivey also hosted a column entitled "Blues Is My Business" in Len Kundstadt's magazine Record Research from 1962 to 1970.
+Notably, Spivey disputes the peaceful exchange between herself and Blind Lemon Jefferson over his recording of "Black Snake Moan" just months after her recording "Black Snake Blues".
+While many descriptions of "Black Snake Moan" cite Spivey as inspiration for Jefferson's recording, her account reveals the interaction to be more in line with the kind of erasure black women performers of this era experienced.

+According to The Black Perspective in Music, Spivey's songs addressed themes related to daily life, relationships, and social conditions faced by African American women.
+Her work is often discussed as an important example of the expressive and narrative traditions that shaped early blues.

 In March 1962, Spivey and Big Joe Williams recorded for Spivey Records, with harmonica accompaniment and backup vocals by Bob Dylan.
 The recordings were released on Three Kings and the Queen (Spivey LP 1004) and Kings and the Queen Volume Two (Spivey LP 1014).
 Dylan was listed under his own name on the record covers.
 A picture of her and Dylan from this period is shown on the back cover of the Dylan album, New Morning.
 In 1964, Spivey made her only recording with an all-white band, the Connecticut-based Easy Riders Jazz Band, led by the trombonist Big Bill Bissonnette.
 It was released first on an LP and later re-released on compact disc.

-Spivey married four times; her husbands included Ruben Floyd, Billy Adams, and Len Kunstadt.
+Musical style

+Spivey's musical style combined elements of classic female blues, vaudeville, and early urban blues.
+Her vocals were known for strong projection, expressive timing, and clear storytelling.
+She often used direct or humorous language, addressing themes not commonly heard in commercial recordings of the 1920s.

+The Black Perspective in Music notes that her lyrics reflected everyday life and the experiences of African American women, showing both independence and emotional depth.
+Rock's Backpages describes her stage presence as energetic and engaging.